Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Inference based on asymptotics

+Asymptotically, at least in the interior of the parameter space, UMLE and CMLE are equal, so the UCR, UCCR, and CCR are asymptotically equivalent.
 On the boundary, the CCR is not even asymptotically guaranteed to have the nominal confidence level.
-We additionally take into account potential constraints on other parameters by using $\tilde{\boldsymbol{\phi}}_c$ instead of $\tilde{\boldsymbol{\phi}}$. $\tilde{\boldsymbol{\phi}}_c$ is the vector of constrained maximum likelihood estimators as a function of the value of $\boldsymbol{\beta}_{0r}$, i.e., defined according to \eqref{eq:loglikCR1}, but requiring $\boldsymbol{\phi} \in \tilde{U}_{CM}$ rather than $U_{UM}$.
-This can be expected to improve the power but may incur anticonservativity (\cite{SelLia87,KopSin11}), which in the definition of the ACR below based on the CCR is not an issue.
+Using $\tilde{\boldsymbol{\phi}}_c$ instead of $\tilde{\boldsymbol{\phi}}$ can be expected to improve the power but may incur anticonservativity (\cite{SelLia87,KopSin11}), which in the definition of the ACR below based on the CCR is not an issue.
 The UCCR with $\tilde{\boldsymbol{\phi}}$ is asymptotically trivially conservative but not with $\tilde{\boldsymbol{\phi}}_c$.
 For the CCR this would not even necessarily hold with $\tilde{\boldsymbol{\phi}}$.
 Where standard constrained inference results apply (see Chapter 4 of \cite{SilSen05}) and the constrained loglikelihood ratio follows a mixture of $\chi^2$-distributions, using the CMLE and the plain $\chi^2$-distribution will be conservative.
 In the given situation, this cannot be taken from granted.

 A third option would be to use the aggregated CR: This guarantees a nonempty CR that is asymptotically conservative.